OGRONIT/artificial-consciousness/README.md

 ## Why This Exists

 This project wasn't planned.
 It wasn't a hackathon submission.
 A random reel.
-Someone arguing that AI will never replace humans because it lacks common sense, lacks consciousness ╬ô├ç├╢ it just pattern-matches, it doesn't think.
+Someone arguing that AI will never replace humans because it lacks common sense, lacks consciousness it just pattern-matches, it doesn't think.
 That thought stayed somewhere in the back of my mind.
 Then I watched a superhero film sequel.
-And thought ╬ô├ç├╢ what if that machine adversary were benevolent?
+And thought what if that machine adversary were benevolent?
 What would a genuinely self-aware, humane AI actually look like architecturally?
 I forgot about it.
 Life moved on.
 Then one night I couldn't sleep.
 Random thoughts.
 Fragments connecting.
-By morning something had clicked ╬ô├ç├╢ not an idea, more like a direction.
+By morning something had clicked not an idea, more like a direction.
 A pull.
 I sat down and didn't stop.

-The question: If consciousness requires continuity, metacognition, identity, and integration ╬ô├ç├╢ why hasn't anyone built those as explicit architectural components?
+The question: If consciousness requires continuity, metacognition, identity, and integration why hasn't anyone built those as explicit architectural components?
 This is my attempt at an answer.

 ## What This Is